nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Aspect: How rejection rate executes:

-* **Alternative 1** (current choice): Only calculate the rejection rate when needed and not store it anywhere.
+* **Alternative 1** (current choice): Calculate the rejection rate only when needed.
+No storing required.
     * Pros: Saves a significant amount of space and reduces immutability.
 Implementation is simple.
     * Cons: A user could want to calculate many rejection rates frequently and hence not storing these values might have performance issues in the long run.
 * **Alternative 2**: Store all rejection rates with their respective positions in a dictionary.
     * Pros: Accessing the rejection rates of a certain position will only require access to the dictionary and nothing else - limited accessibility.
       Also, accessing a rejection rate will be much quicker.
     * Cons: Potentially a large amount of space required, slowing performance.
 Also, the dictionary needs to be updated everytime an applicant's status changes or when a position/applicant is added/deleted, which could result in many inter-linked implementations for the dictionary, rendering it slow.
+May be difficult to show change in UI as well with many layers affected.

 ### Filter applicants feature